-From 28th September 1944 to 16th April 1947, 774 persons were sentenced to death by USSR military tribunals and a special council.
+From 28th September 1944 to 16th April 1947, 774 persons were sentenced to death by USSR military tribunals.
 The majority of them were executed in the NKGB (MGB) prison, located in Vilnius (Aukų str.
 2A) and seven of them died in prison prior to the execution of the death penalty.

 Most of them (613) were imprisoned and sentenced under Article 58 of the RSFSR Penal Code, stating “Treason to the Motherland”.
 A special group of the NKGB (MGB) Division A officers, who carried out the executions, would secretly put the victims to the mass graves in the territory of the former manor in Tuskulėnai.
 The pits were dug beforehand and some of them were used for multiple times.
 In such cases, after the victims’ bodies had been thrown in, they were covered with lime, diesel fuel and a layer of ruberoid sheets; the victims of the proceeding executions would have been placed on top.

 The territory served as a mass grave until the spring of 1947.
 The 26 May 1947 decree issued by the Supreme Council of the USSR commuted capital punishment to twenty-five years of imprisonment; in 1950 the death penalty was restored.